cjqzhao/grpc-codelabs/codelabs/grpc-rust-getting-started/README.md

 ### Implementing RouteGuide

-WWe can start by defining a struct to represent our service, we can do this on `main.rs` for now:
+We can start by defining a struct to represent our service, we can do this on `main.rs` for now:

 ```rust
 #[derive(Debug)]